sundowndev/underbase/docs/organize.md

 └── api.json <-- configuration file
 ```

 The index file for each migration version is intended to register the version and execute all migrations.
-This allows you to choose the execution order and add some middlewares between migrations.
+This allows you to choose the execution order and add some actions between migrations.

 ```js
 // Import collections mirgations